 Using the Warranty Registration and Start-Up Checklist forms, record the steps taken during installation.
-Recommended tools for performing the pre-operation checkout include a voltage meter with temperature probe, a flashlight, a phillips and flathead screwdriver, and a digital amp meter.
+Recommended tools for performing the pre-operation checkout include a voltage meter with temperature probe, a flashlight, a Phillips and flathead screwdriver, and a digital amp meter.

-- Verify the main power per the unit nameplate.
-ONLY USE POWER THAT'S RATED FOR THIS UNIT PER THE NAMEPLATE.
-INCORRECT POWER MAY DAMAGE THE UNIT AND CAUSE DAMAGE TO PROPERTY OR INJURY OR DEATH TO PERSONNEL. - 2.
-Check all electrical connections for tightness. - If the unit operation is dual voltage (208/230), ensure the Voltage Monitor (KR32) and Primary Control Transformer (T1) are configured correctly for the applied voltage as depicted in the diagram located on each component. - 4.
-Check the transformer secondary voltage. - Check the wiring to any remote sensors, humidistat, start/stop switch, etc. Refer to the Electrical drawing for specific wiring connections. - 5.
-For gas fired units, ensure all burner fuel valves and/or gas cocks on the unit are closed. - 6.
-For gas and steam reactivation, turn on the source supply (gas or steam) and verify the pressure is correct per the unit nameplate.
-For gas units, make sure all lines are purged of air. - 7.
-Be sure no loose parts or spare parts (such as extra filters, etc.) are located inside the unit or the electric box. - 8.
-Be sure all access doors are closed tight.
+- 1. Verify the main power per the unit nameplate.
+Only use power that is rated for this unit per the nameplate.
+Incorrect power may damage the unit and cause damage to property or injury or death to personnel. - 2.
+Check all electrical connections for tightness. - If the unit operation is dual voltage (208/230 V), ensure the Voltage Monitor (KR32) and Primary Control Transformer (T1) are configured correctly for the applied voltage as depicted in the diagram located on each component. - 4.
+Check the transformer secondary voltage. - 5.
+Check the wiring to any remote sensors, humidistat, start/stop switch, etc. Refer to the electrical drawing for specific wiring connections. - 6.
+For gas fired units, ensure all burner fuel valves and/or gas cocks on the unit are closed. - For gas reactivation, turn on the source supply (gas) and verify the pressure is correct per the unit nameplate.
+For gas units, make sure all lines are purged of air. - 8.
+Ensure no loose parts or spare parts (such as extra filters, etc.) are located inside the unit or the electric box. - 9.
+Ensure all access doors are closed tight.
 Small air leaks can significantly reduce unit performance.